apache/arrow/docs/source/cpp/datatypes.rst

 Writing code that can handle concrete :class:`arrow::DataType` subclasses would be verbose, if it weren't for type traits.
 They are empty structs with type declarations that map the Arrow data types to the specialized array, scalar, builder, and other associated types.
-For example, boolean type has traits:
+For example, the Boolean type has traits:

 .. code-block:: cpp